vandalt/NotebookNavigator.nvim/README.md

 # 🚢 Notebook Navigator 🚢

+> **Note**: This is a fork of the original [NotebookNavigator.nvim](https://github.com/GCBallesteros/NotebookNavigator.nvim) repository, which currently seems unmaintained.
+This fork is maintained to continue development and provide bug fixes.

 Notebook Navigator lets you manipulate and send code cells to a REPL.

 A great feature that comes on by default with VSCode is the ability to define